xavidop/alexa-helloworld-new-vscode-config/README.md

     yarn add ask-sdk-local-debug --dev
 ```

-With these packages installed/updated we have a done a good progress!!
+With these packages installed/updated we have done good progress on this journey!!
 Let's continue with the following steps.

 ## Creating the Visual Studio Configuration